id-bioinfo/F1ALA/README.md

 # Installation

-A precompiled executable program is available as TIPars2.jar (required Java 11 or above).
+**A precompiled executable program is available as TIPars2.jar (required Java 11 or above).**

-For users to compile TIPars2 source code from GitHub,
+If users want to compile TIPars2 from source code,
 ```bash
 git clone https://github.com/id-bioinfo/TIPars2.git
 cd TIPars2